 Best noise-canceling earbuds for Android users

-Best noise-canceling earbuds for iPhone users
+Best noise-canceling earbuds for iOS users

 Best earbuds for audiophiles